gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 Lane pose (type: duckietown_msgs/lane_pose) is struct with the following parameters which are currently in use:

-  1. d (float32) the lateral offset, where d = 0 is the middle of the right lane
+  1. $d$ (float32) the lateral offset, where $d$ = 0 is the middle of the right lane
-  2. phi (float32) the angle from the center of the lane to the orientation of the duckiebot
+  2. $\phi$ (float32) the angle from the center of the lane to the orientation of the duckiebot

-Note: When the duckiebot is perfectly aligned in the center of its lane, facing forward, this estimation should be (d = 0.0, phi = 0.0)
+Note: When the duckiebot is perfectly aligned in the center of its lane, facing forward, this estimation should be $(d = 0.0, \phi = 0.0)$

 ### Bayes filter

-Bayes filters are a probabilistic tool for estimating the state of dynamic systems.
-In the case of our Duckiebot, given a stream of observation (in this case the camera image) we compute a measurement likelihood matrix with a histogram filter.
-This enable us to calculate an initial belief.
-Then, we project the belief of the previous time step to the current time step.
-We can do this in the following way:

-belief (t+1) = belief(t) * measurement_likelihood(t)

-From the belief, we then extract the pose d and angle phi with the highest probability.
+To track the estimated pose ($d$, $\phi$) of the duckiebot in the lane, we use a Bayes filter.
+As usual, it relies on the predict and update steps.

+We will here focus on the update step, as the predict step is simply applying the model of the dynamics on the belief.

+In this node, the estimation of ($d$, $\phi$) is represented as a matrix, holding $d$ on one axis and $\phi$ on the other.
+This means that the space of ($d$, $\phi$) is discretized.
+The discretization size is controlled by a `matrix_mesh_size` parameter.
+The bigger the discretization is, the rougher the estimates will be.
+The smaller the discretization is, the finer the estimates will be.

+But since the max and min values of both $d$ and $\phi$ are constant, the size of the matrix increases when the discretization becomes thinner.
+In [](#exercise:laneFilter), you will have to play with this parameter to understand the trade-off between the granularity of the estimation and the computation time.

+Snippet of the bayes filter:

+    def processSegments(self,segment_list_msg):
+        ...
+        self.filter.predict(dt=dt, v=v, w=w) (v and w come from car_cmd)

+        #input: line segments from line detector
+        #output: belief matrix
+        self.filter.update(segment_list_msg.segments)

+        #input: belief matrix
+        #output: maximal d and phi from belief matrix
+        [d_max, phi_max] = self.filter.getEstimate()
+        ...

-### Histogram filter
+### The histogram filter (for the update step) {#histogramfilter}

 Each 2d white and yellow segments are projected onto the Duckiebots reference frame.
-Then the corresponding (d, phi) tuple is extracted from geometric knowledge of the lane.
+Then the corresponding ($d$, $\phi$) tuple is extracted from geometric knowledge of the lane.

-Each segment's extracted tuple (d, phi) casts a vote in the measurement likelihood histogram matrix.
+Each segment's extracted tuple ($d$, $\phi$) casts a vote in the measurement likelihood histogram matrix, as mentioned above.
 This matrix can be then displayed as an image stream.

 The hope is that the majority of segments will vote to the same area of the histogram.
 With this matrix, the belief matrix is updated.

-### Snippets of relevant code
+Them, from the updated belief matrix is extracted the maximum, which coordinates give us the best estimate of the tuple ($d$, $\phi$).

-Snippet of the the generation of votes for the histogram filter
+Snippet of the the generation of votes for the histogram filter:

     #Generation of votes for the the histogram filter
     def generateVote(self, segment):